-Teachers are a large population segment that often requires use of TDI entitlements.
-Teachers are predominantly female, and often need income during maternity leave.
+Teachers are a large population segment that often requires the use of TDI entitlements.
+Teachers are predominantly female, and they often need income during maternity leave.
 Most public schools are considered part of municipal government, and therefore are not required to participate in the program.

 Each school system can choose to become a “covered employer” and require that all teachers participate.
 Teachers can contact their union representative to negotiate this entitlement.